 The hardware on it was already perfect, and its even has a light in the top section if I ever want to use the fixture.
 It adds some nice (and needed) storage to our kitchen, and for $30 plus some paint, I couldn’t be happier with how it turned out.

-Thanks for stopping by!
-I am finishing up the workroom today–stay tuned, its coming along great!
+I am finishing up the workroom today–stay tuned, it’s coming along great (Update: see the finished workroom here)!